Joel-wong-al/Delta_Challenge/README.md

 ---

-## 7. Puzzle Answer Key
+## 7. Game Guide

-The game does not contain traditional puzzles.
-The main challenge is observing behaviour and accurately identifying thieves under time pressure.
+The game's main challenge is observing customer behaviour and accurately identifying thieves under time pressure.

 To succeed: